Wild Bill (2011 film): Plot

-Bill (Charlie Creed-Miles) is paroled after serving an eight year prison sentence for drug related offences.
-Returning to his home in East London Bill finds his two sons, 15-year-old Dean (Will Poulter) and 11-year-old Jimmy (Sammy Williams) abandoned by their mother, Dean having dropped out of school to work and take care of Jimmy on his own.
+Bill is paroled after serving an eight year prison sentence for drug related offences.
+Returning to his home in East London, Bill finds his two sons, 15-year-old Dean and 11-year-old Jimmy abandoned by their mother, Dean having dropped out of school to work and take care of Jimmy on his own.
 Dean makes it clear to Bill that he is not welcome in either his or Jimmy's lives.
-Bill's former criminal associates Dickie (Neil Maskell) and Terry (Leo Gregory) offer Bill some drug dealing.
-Bill is on license and refuses, not wanting to return to prison.
-Bill instead intends to go to Scotland and work on the oil rigs.
-During a parole meeting Bill finds out that his sons, under aged and without a legal guardian will be surrendered to foster care.
-Reluctant to be a father to Dean and Jimmy, Bill still insists on going to Scotland; Dean reveals that he has confiscated his drugs and threatens to tell the police if Bill doesn't remain.
+Bill's former criminal associates Dickie and Terry offer Bill some drug dealing.
+Bill is on licence and refuses, not wanting to return to prison, instead intending to go to Scotland and work on the oil rigs.
+During a parole meeting Bill finds out that his sons, under aged and without a legal guardian will be surrendered to foster care, but is reluctant to take on fatherly duty.
+Dean reveals that he has confiscated his drugs and threatens to tell the police if Bill does not stay.

-Despite the number of challenges ahead of him, such as finding suitable work as well as Jimmy's delinquent behaviour, Bill is able to find legal work and bond with Jimmy.
-Drug lord Glen (Andy Serkis) who Bill went to prison for, is unnerved by Bill's insistence on going straight and being in his territory; believing his behaviour will upset his business arrangements.
-Jimmy's delinquency and tendency to abscond from school to be a drug mule for Pill (Iwan Rheon), also an employee of Glen's brother Terry, threatens to undo Bill's progress.
-One evening, Jimmy is nearly caught and arrested for possessing a large amount of cocaine.
-Jimmy disposes of the drugs to avoid arrest but this puts him in a bad position with Terry.
-Dean visits his love interest Steph (Charlotte Spencer) where the two nearly have sex before her father unexpectedly comes home.
-Jimmy, who had followed Dean to Steph's home, notices a large amount of cash in the house and steals it to pay off Terry, though the amount stolen isn't nearly enough.
-Terry demands Jimmy work off the remaining balance, threatening to burn down his flat if he doesn't.
+Despite the number of challenges ahead of him, such as restraining Jimmy's delinquent behaviour, Bill is able to find legal work and bond with Jimmy.
+Jimmy has a tendency to abscond from school to be a drug mule for Pill.
+Glen's brother Terry, threatens to undo Bill's progress.
+After nearly being caught, Jimmy disposes of the drugs to avoid arrest, but this puts him in a bad position with Terry.
+Dean visits his love interest Steph where the two nearly have sex before her father unexpectedly comes home.
+Jimmy, who had followed Dean to Steph's home, steals a large amount of cash from the kitchen to help pay off Terry.
+Terry demands Jimmy work off the remaining balance, threatening to burn down his flat if he does not.